-DNF (Dandified Yum) is a package manager used in RPM based Linux systems (RHEL, Fedora, etc.).
-It is a successor of Yum package manager (Yellowdog Update Modified).
-The DNF package manager is efficient on performance, memory consumption and dependency resolution issues.
+DNF (Dandified Yum) is a package manager used in RPM-based Linux systems (RHEL, Fedora, etc.).
+It is a successor of the Yum package manager (Yellowdog Update Modified).
+The DNF package manager is efficient in performance, memory consumption and dependency resolution issues.

-This package manager is one of the best package manager other than apt package manager which is used in Ubuntu based systems.
+This package manager is one of the best package managers other than apt package manager, which is used in Ubuntu-based systems.
 If you compare them, well, they are both awesome and have all the identical features.

 But with my experience, I feel that DNF fails lesser than apt in tricky situations.
-DNF handles package, dependency crisis in much better and differently.
-But that’s completely personal opinion.
+DNF handles package dependency crisis much better and differently.
+But that’s entirely my personal opinion.

-In case, you reached this page in a hurry and no time to read the entire article, here’s a quick summary of this entire page with commands in this below table, with link to the detail section of this page.
+In case you reached this page in a hurry and have no time to read the entire article, here’s a quick summary of this page with commands in the below table, with a link to the detail section.

 Now, let’s look at the above DNF commands with examples.